 to the facilities in which their animals are housed with the following

 through U-card readers.
-Investigators must possess a current U-card
+Research staff must possess a current U-card

-and must submit a request to have their card added to the access control for their housing area.
+and submit a request to RAR by downloading the appropriate access form from the RAR website Forms section to have their card added to the access control for their housing area.

 - Because of the possibility of introducing infection into animal colonies and the potential of exposing visitors to physical, chemical, or biological hazards, no unauthorized personnel or tours are allowed in animal facilities administered by Research Animal Resources.
 Some exceptions to this policy may be made by the Director, e.g. site visitors, collaborative studies, conferences and visiting scientists.
 Children under 13 are not allowed in the animal facilities without prior approval of the Director.

 - Should you observe any unauthorized person in the animal facilities contact either your supervisor, the manager or one of the veterinarians immediately.